 It hurts when I can’t attend a field trip because it isn’t accessible.
 It makes me want to cry when I cannot easily climb into bed with my kids to give them a quick snuggle when they are feeling sad.
 I hate how I have to bend over and support my body on my elbow if I have any chance of doing up one of their jackets.
 I miss how easy it was to go on the floor, up to the couch, back to the floor and then quickly run to the kitchen to grab my phone for a picture.
 And it makes me want to vomit when I hear the words “Oh Mommy can’t do that anymore we need Daddy”.
 My littles say it so innocently and I always play it off as a joke.
 But it kills me.
 Every time.

 I know a lot of this is physical but, to me, it’s important.
 It’s hard to see every routine we have established change.
 In one way or another, every routine has changed.
 My children’s childhood is forever altered.

 I do understand that in a lot of ways I am still the same to them.
 I know I lose my temper; make them wear nice clothes and do their hair; enforce teeth brushing (that’s a lie…my husband does that); and bargain with them at the dinner table.
-I also still read with them; work on spelling; watch movies; play games; do puzzles and get silly.
-I know they still love me…but I know they also wish I was still the old ‘me’.
+I also still read with them, work on spelling, watch movies, play games, do puzzles and get silly.
+I know they still love me.
+But I know they also have moments where they wish I was still the old ‘me’.